RS Virus: Understanding Symptoms, Risks, and Vaccination Options for Children

 Is there a vaccination?

-Until now, small, high-risk patients whose lives were in danger could be passively immunized.
+Until now, small, high-risk patients whose lives were in danger might be passively immunized.
 This means they are injected with antibodies.
 Since these only remain in the blood for around 20 days, they must be administered monthly over the critical period.

 However, two RSV vaccines were recently approved in the EU – although not for children.
 They are for people aged 60 and over or pregnant women.
 The idea: The immune protection is passed on to the infant.
 However, there is currently no recommendation from the Standing Vaccination Commission (STIKO) on the new vaccines in Germany.